subvisual/theshelf-angular/README.md

 ##### Views

-When any changes are made to the `index.html` file, the new file is simply copied to the `/build/` directory without any changes occurring.
+When any changes are made to the `index.html` file, the new file is simply copied to the `/build/` directory.

-Files inside `/app/views/`, on the other hand, go through a slightly more complex process.
+Files inside `/app/views/` go through a slightly more complex process.
 The `gulp-angular-templatecache` module is used in order to process all views/partials, creating the `template.js` file briefly mentioned earlier.
 This file will contain all the views, now in Javascript format inside Angular's `$templateCache` service.
-This will allow us to include them in our Javascript minification process, as well as avoid extra HTTP requests for our views.
+This will allow to include them in the Javascript minification process, as well as avoid extra HTTP requests for views.

 ##### Watching files

-All of the Gulp processes mentioned above are run automatically when any of the corresponding files in the `/app` directory are changed, and this is thanks to our Gulp watch tasks.
+All of the Gulp processes mentioned above are run automatically when any of the corresponding files in the `/app` directory are changed.
 Running `gulp dev` will begin watching all of these files, while also serving to `localhost:3000`, and with browser-sync proxy running at `localhost:3001` (by default).

 ##### Production Task

-Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting your project into a production-ready state.
+Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting the project into a production-ready state.
 This will run each of the tasks, while also adding the image minification task discussed above.
 There is also an empty `gulp deploy` task that is included when running the production task.
-This deploy task can be fleshed out to automatically push your production-ready site to your hosting setup.
+This deploy task can be fleshed out to automatically push the production-ready site to a hosting setup.

-**Reminder:** When running the production task, gulp will not fire up the express server and serve your index.html.
+**Reminder:** When running the production task, gulp will not fire up the express server and serve the index.html.
 This task is designed to be run before the `deploy` step that may copy the files from `/build` to a production web server.

 ##### Testing

 A Gulp tasks also exists for running the test framework (discussed in detail below).
-Running `gulp test` will run any and all tests inside the `/test` directory and show the results (and any errors) in the terminal.
+Running `gulp test` will run all tests inside the `/test` directory and show the results (and any errors) in the terminal.

 ---